-The HSR system has been introduced on a voluntary basis for the next five years, with a scheduled review of the implementation progress in June 2016.
 The HSR system is a star rating system based on a product's nutritional value, which has been developed to help consumers understand a product's nutritional information and food labeling more generally to enable them to make better informed food choices.
-The system rates food products on a 1 to 5 star scale (with 1⁄2 star increments) based on four aspects of food associated with increasing risk factors for chronic disease - energy, saturated fat, sodium and total sugar - as well as positive aspects, namely protein, dietary fiber, fruit, vegetables, nuts and legumes and, for some products, calcium.
+The system rates food products on a 1 to 5 star scale (with 1⁄2 star increments)

+based on four aspects of food associated with increasing risk factors for chronic disease - energy, saturated fat, sodium, and total sugar - as well as positive aspects, namely protein, dietary fiber, fruit, vegetables, nuts and legumes and, for some products, calcium.
 The overall rating of the product is determined based on an algorithm that awards stars according to the quantity of these components within the product - i.e. the more stars, the healthier the food.
 The Health Star Rating System website has available information on applying Health Star Ratings to products including a Guide for Industry; a Health Star Rating Calculator; a Style Guide; information on the process for assessing potential anomalies; and information on the dispute resolution process.